Andy Carvin: Twitter journalism

 In late 2010, Carvin began sharing information about the popular revolution in Tunisia on Twitter, curating Twitter feeds and articles for an English-speaking audience.
 Carvin had traveled extensively in Tunisia, had many contacts there, and was able to develop others.

-In March 2011, Andy Carvin and his Twitter followers utilized crowdsourced research to debunk false stories that Israeli weapons were being used against the people of Libya.
+In March 2011, Andy Carvin and his Twitter followers used crowdsourced research to debunk false stories that Israeli weapons were being used against the people of Libya.

 By April 2011, The Columbia Journalism Review dubbed Carvin a "living, breathing real-time verification system" and suggested his might be the best Twitter account to follow in the world.
 The Washington Post called him "a one-man Twitter news bureau".

 A few days before a foreign policy speech on the Middle East by President Barack Obama in mid-May 2011, the White House contacted Carvin and asked for him to co-host a Twitter interview chat with a White House official.
 Although NPR had refused to allow the White House to specify particular reporters in the past, Mark Stencel, NPR's managing editor for digital news, granted the request, saying that Carvin was "uniquely suited" for the role.

 In late June 2011, Carvin traveled to Egypt, where he covered protests in Tahrir Square in Cairo.

 On August 21, 2011, as armed fighters rolled into the city of Tripoli, Libya, in a bid to oust Muammar Gaddafi from his 42-year rule of the country, cable news stations in the U.S. appeared unprepared to cover the breaking news event, but Carvin tweeted over 800 times, "recording the oral history in real time".
 He was profiled in Britain's The Guardian newspaper as "the man who tweets revolutions".

 Carvin donated the iPhone he used to tweet during the Arab Spring to the American History Museum.